SMosegaard/cds-lang/assignments/assignment-2/README.md

 The inputs will be converted to lowercase, so it is irrelevant whether it is spelled with or without capital letters.

 Both classifiers will be executed sequentially with the same specifications.
-To run a specific model, you are free to uncomment the corresponding script in the run.sh file.
+To run a specific model, you are free to uncomment the corresponding Python script in the run.sh file.

 Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.